Behavior Goals for an IEP: 101 Examples incl. Adaptive Behavior Goals

 Adaptive Behavior Goals

-An adaptive behavior IEP goal focuses on everyday functional skills that help a student navigate school and life independentlyโlike following routines, managing personal care, or using coping strategies.
+An adaptive behavior IEP goal focuses on everyday functional skills that help a student navigate school and life independently—like following routines, managing personal care, or using coping strategies.
 In contrast, a regular behavior goal may target classroom-specific behaviors such as staying on task or reducing disruptions.
 Adaptive goals support overall independence, not just compliance.
 This list of adaptive behavior goals is a mix–but know that I have dozens of related resources on the site (search bar on your right, on desktop).

 On-Task IEP Goals

-I have another whole list of 19 Work Completion IEP Goals and Examples (Task Completion).
+I have another whole list of Work Completion IEP Goals and Examples (Task Completion).

-- The student will remain on-task during independent work for at least 15 consecutive minutes in 4 out of 5 trials, as measured by time-on-task data and teacher observation.
+- On-Task Behavior (15 minutes): By (2-month period), student will remain on task during independent work for at least 15 consecutive minutes in classroom work periods as measured by time-on-task data and teacher observation with 4 out of 5 accuracy with standard classroom supports.

-- The student will complete and turn in assigned classwork in 4 out of 5 opportunities per week, as measured by collected assignments and teacher records.
+- Classwork Completion: By (2-month period), student will complete and turn in assigned classwork in weekly instructional settings as measured by collected assignments and teacher records with 4 out of 5 accuracy with minimal adult prompts.

-- Once a task has been initiated, and with access to self-regulation strategies and a checklist, the student will remain focused on the task for at least 10 minutes without adult prompting in 80% of opportunities across settings, as measured by observation and data tracking.
+- Sustained Focus with Strategies: By (2-month period), student will remain focused on tasks for at least 10 minutes without adult prompting across settings as measured by observation and data tracking with 80% accuracy with access to self-regulation strategies and a checklist.

 Class Participation IEP Goals

-- The student will raise their hand and contribute a relevant response or question during group instruction in 4 out of 5 opportunities per week, as measured by teacher observation and class participation logs.
+- Group Participation (Hand-Raising & Relevant Responses): By (2-month period), student will raise their hand and contribute a relevant response or question during group instruction in classroom lessons as measured by teacher observation and participation logs with 4 out of 5 accuracy with standard classroom prompts.

-- The student will follow group instructions and remain engaged during class activities (e.g., tracking the speaker, participating in turn-taking) in 4 out of 5 observed sessions, as measured by teacher data collection.
+- Following Group Instructions & Engagement: By (2-month period), student will follow group instructions and remain engaged during class activities (e.g., tracking the speaker, turn-taking) in group instructional settings as measured by teacher data collection with 4 out of 5 accuracy with typical classroom supports.

-- The student will use appropriate volume and tone when speaking during class discussions in 4 out of 5 opportunities, as measured by teacher observations and social behavior checklists.
+- Appropriate Volume & Tone in Discussion: By (2-month period), student will use appropriate volume and tone when speaking during class discussions in group instructional settings as measured by teacher observations and checklists with 4 out of 5 accuracy with verbal modeling supports.

-- The student will actively participate in partner or small group work by taking turns, sharing materials, and staying on task in 4 out of 5 group activities over a 2-month period, as measured by teacher observation and checklists.
+- Partner / Small-Group Participation: By (2-month period), student will participate in partner or small-group work by taking turns, sharing materials, and staying on task in small-group instructional settings as measured by teacher observation and checklists with 4 out of 5 accuracy with standard instructional supports.

 Coping Skills Behavior Goals

-Here are 7 sample Coping Skills Behavior IEP Goals, designed to support students in managing emotions, frustration, or anxiety in the school setting.
+Here are sample Coping Skills Behavior IEP Goals, designed to support students in managing emotions, frustration, or anxiety in the school setting.

-- The student will identify and appropriately use a coping strategy (e.g., deep breathing, journaling, requesting a break) in response to frustration in 4 out of 5 opportunities, as measured by teacher observation and behavior logs.
+- Coping Strategy Use (Frustration Response): By (2-month period), student will identify and use an appropriate coping strategy in response to frustration in classroom settings as measured by teacher observation and behavior logs with 4 out of 5 accuracy with access to pre-taught strategies.

 Emotional Regulation

-- The student will identify their current emotional state using a visual scale (e.g., Zones of Regulation) in 4 out of 5 opportunities, as measured by teacher observation and student check-ins.
+- Identifying Emotional State: By (2-month period), student will identify their current emotional state using a visual scale in classroom settings as measured by teacher observation and student check-ins with 4 out of 5 accuracy with access to visual supports.

-- The student will recognize personal triggers for dysregulation and use a pre-taught strategy to manage their response in 4 out of 5 opportunities, as measured by behavior logs and staff reports.
+- Recognizing Triggers & Using Strategies: By (2-month period), student will recognize personal triggers for dysregulation and use a pre-taught strategy to manage their response in school settings as measured by behavior logs and staff reports with 4 out of 5 accuracy with access to strategy tools.

 Self -Control IEP Goals